Judge Dredd: Dredd vs. Death: Development

 Rebellion, who had recently purchased the Judge Dredd and the 2000 AD comic series a year prior announced in February 2001 that they would produce a Judge Dredd title as an Xbox exclusive with a 2002 release window.
 A year later in January 2002, more information was surfaced by the developer, including the title: Dredd vs. Death.
 In July 2002, Vivendi Universal Games subsidiary NDA Productions announced they would release the title in Europe.
 In October 2002, a PlayStation 2 version was announced, with the title being released within 2003.
-Nintendo GameCube and Microsoft Windows versions were announced shortly after E3 2002.
+GameCube and Microsoft Windows versions were announced shortly after E3 2002.
 The game went gold in Europe on October 3, 2003, and was released on the 17th, with the GameCube version releasing the following month.
 The game would be released under the Sierra Entertainment label instead of NDA.

-In February 2004, Rebellion announced that Evolved Games purchased the North American publishing rights to the title, and would release it in March 2004.
+On January 27, 2004, Rebellion announced that Evolved Games purchased the North American publishing rights to the title, and would release it in March 2004.
 However, the game's North American release was delayed numerous times by Evolved in order to tie the game into a new DC Comics-published property.
-The title would not see a North American release until March 2005, a year and a half after its European release.
+In June 2004, Evolved Games announced that the game would be released in March 2005, while on October 27, 2004, BAM!
+Entertainment was announced as the game's exclusive North American distributor.